 There are a few words that became popular after Android became what it is today!
 USB OTG is one of those words.
-If you own an Android Smartphone or a tablet PC, for that matter — and have friends who do have expertise on Android, you would have heard of USB OTG for sure.
-Nevertheless, it seems that some people are yet to know about USB OTG and most of those who know about OTG don’t know how to use OTG.
-In this post, we’d get you an overview of what is USB OTG, notable uses and how to use USB OTG in your Android-based Smartphones or tablet PCs.
+If you own an Android Smartphone or a tablet PC, for that matter – and have friends who do have expertise on Android, you would have heard of USB OTG for sure.
+Nevertheless, it seems that some people are yet to know about USB OTG and most of those who know about OTG don’t know how to use OTG or what does OTG mean.
+In this post, we’d get you an overview of what does OTG mean, notable uses and how to use OTG usb cable with your Android-based Smartphones or tablet PCs.

 What we said above is purely technical, which might not appeal to most of you!
 Well, from the Android user’s point of view, USB OTG is the method to connect additional hardware to the Smartphone.
 The list of supported hardware does include data storage, external keyboard, mice, etc. So, this is the basic thing about USB OTG you should know.

 As in terms of software, USB On-The-Go is supported by Android v3.1 and later versions!
 But, not all Smartphones do come with USB OTG support.
 You can know whether your Smartphone supports USB OTG by looking at the package.
 There will be the official logo of USB On-The-Go if the device is compatible with the standards of USB OTG.
 Well, the best option is to ask Google, or check the specifications of the device you have.

 Uses of USB OTG

 Before we tell you how to use USB On-The-Go in your Android Smartphone or tablet PC, we would have a look at the notable uses of OTG.